RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Auto Axis Configuration.md

 ## **Menu Items**

-Through the right-click menu of the component additional options are availbale:
+Through the right-click menu of the component the following options are availbale:

-**Documentation:** Opens the documentation page of this component.
+**Documentation:** Opens the documentation page of the component in your browser.

 ## **Usage**

-[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** Plug the Auto Axis Config output of this component into the actions input of the [RAPID generator component]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/RAPID Generator.md %}) to define an instruction that sets or unsets the auto axis configuration for the robot in RAPID main code.
+[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** Plug the Auto Axis Config output of this component into the actions input of the [RAPID Generator]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/RAPID Generator.md %}) component to define an instruction that sets or unsets the auto axis configuration for the robot in RAPID main code.